yduan13/NGIAB-CloudInfra/.github/ISSUE_TEMPLATE/case_studies_call.md

 ---
 name: Case Studies Request Form
-about: CIROH consortium members embarking on research projects utilizing the NextGen framework are invited to request access to the research cloud, encompassing services from AWS and/or Google Cloud using this form.
+about: CIROH consortium members and partners embarking on research projects utilizing the NextGen framework are invited to request access to the research cloud, encompassing services from AWS, Google Cloud using this form.
+This form must be submitted by Principal Investigator (PI) of the project.
 title: ''
 labels: infrastructure
 assignees: ''